Juriaen Pool

 Juriaen Pool (bapt.
-17 January 1666, Amsterdam – 6 October 1745, Amsterdam), was an 18th-century painter from the Northern Netherlands best known as the husband of Rachel Ruysch, with whom he had ten children.
+17 January 1666 – 6 October 1745) was an 18th-century painter from the Dutch Republic best known as the husband of Rachel Ruysch, with whom he had ten children.

 Biography

+Pool was born and died in Amsterdam.
 According to the RKD he was the son of Jurriaan Pool the elder.
 He became engaged on 25 July 1693 and on 12 August he married the flower painter Rachel Ruysch in Buiksloot.
 He became the teacher of the painter Gerhard Jan Palthe.